hch-wang/hch-wang.github.io/_pages/about.md

 My interests are mainly in mathematics physics, complex system, and machine learning.
 I am particularly interested in various emergent phenomena and nonlinear dynamics.
-I am also an enthusiast of the philosophy of science, math and physics.
+I am also an enthusiast of the philosophy of science/math/physics.

 Furthermore, I am deeply concerned about the safety risks posed by the hype, abuse, and dogmatic approaches surrounding machine learning.